Skip to Main Content

 • Online renewal is preferred, but renewal may also be done by phone (936-294-1618) if necessary

-• Students, Courtesy, and TexShare: 4-week renewals (or the last date of the semester, whichever is earlier)
+• Students, Courtesy, and TexShare: 4-week renewals (or the last date of the semester, whichever is earlier) for normally circulating materials

 • Faculty and staff: One-semester renewals (or the last date of the semester, whichever is earlier)